brightsole/solosis-pulumi/README.md

   </summary>
   <br />

+#### STEPS
+- fork it
+- *(probably)* brew install pulumi
+- `npm ci`
+- `pulumi login`
+- `pulumi config set --secret token "some new secret token"` *(don't want to keep the same token I've set, i don't think it'll even let you)*
+- `pulumi up`

+That will output the URL you've deployed the service to in AWS!
+EXCITING!!!

+Then you can start by modifying things and actually make it descriptive! `Items` is a terrible database name, and an `item` is so generic that it's impossible to know what to expect.
+Just start bashing away, you can even point a frontend at it, and have a beautiful working backend seconds after getting started!

 #### THE PULUMI THAT GOT THIS STARTED
 `pulumi config set aws:region ap-southeast-2`
 `pulumi config set region ap-southeast-2`